noriakis/software/docs/ggkegg/04-usecases.md

 graphdata <- g3$data
 ```

 Finally, we use `geom_scatterpie` for the visualization.
 The background scatterpie indicates whether the genes are in the pathways, and the foreground indicates whether the gene is differentially expressed in multiple datasets.
-We highlight the genes which were differentially expressed in both datasets by gold colour.

 ``` r